- • Deeper exposure to complex issues in agri and food business and strategic approaches adopted by leaders in sub-segments.

 Read More | Email: firstname.lastname@example.org

-Professor in International Programs at College of Agriculture and Life Sciences (CALS), Cornell University.
+Associate Director for special projects and Adjunct International Professor of Plant Breeding at College of Agriculture and Life Sciences (CALS), Cornell University.
 His expertise is in the area of integrated pest management, international technology transfer and biotechnology.
 He will be the Course Director.

 Read More | Email: email@example.com